CMF Buds 2a

 Main Differences

-• Driver unit size is 12.4 mm on CMF Buds 2a and 13 mm on Noise Buds Marine.
+• The driver unit size is 12.4 mm on CMF Buds 2a and 13 mm on Noise Buds Marine.

-• Battery life of charging case is 27.5 hours on CMF Buds 2a and 27 hours on Noise Buds Marine.
+• The battery life of the charging case is 27.5 hours on CMF Buds 2a and 27 hours on Noise Buds Marine.

 • Fast pairing is supported on CMF Buds 2a but not available on Noise Buds Marine.

-• Bluetooth version is 5.4 on CMF Buds 2a and 5.3 on Noise Buds Marine.
+• The Bluetooth version is 5.4 on CMF Buds 2a and 5.3 on Noise Buds Marine.

-• AAC support is available on CMF Buds 2a but not available on Noise Buds Marine.
+• AAC codec support is present on CMF Buds 2a but not available on Noise Buds Marine.

-• Find device feature is available on CMF Buds 2a but not available on Noise Buds Marine.
+• A find device feature is available on CMF Buds 2a but not present on Noise Buds Marine.

 Specs Comparison